godotengine/godot-docs/tutorials/viewports/viewports.rst

 Render target
 -------------

-To set as a render target, just toggle the "render target" property of the viewport to enabled.
+To set as a render target, toggle the "render target" property of the viewport to enabled.
 Note that whatever is inside will not be visible in the scene editor.
 To display the contents, the method remains the same.
 This can be requested via code using (for example):